muchcoffieeh/new-test/src/content/blog/Pantheon Edge/index.md

 </div>

 The initial interviews with select customers confirmed their preference for individual site-level control of edge logic, which aligned with their immediate needs.
 However, interviews and the workshop with the edge implementation team revealed otherwise.
 They unveiled a more complex landscape – the preferred configuration involved a combination of governing multiple sites with a single edge configuration, while still allowing each site to have multiple configurations.
 I collaborated with my tech lead to assess this structural feasibility and other options.
-We weighed the pros and cons of each architectural structure
+We weighed the pros and cons of each architectural structure.

 <div className="kg-card kg-image-card kg-width-full">